cendrars59/OPC-DA-P5/README.md

 According your O.S. follow the setup guide provided by the editor.

 ### 2.1.2 Physical Schema
-You can review the physical schema located into the following directory
+You can review the physical schema located into the following directory.
+No need to use for creation.
+The creation will be done at the first use of the application.

 ```
 project